nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * :bulb: **Note:**

-You should always mark the pet's deadline when you finished it.
+1. You should always mark the pet's deadline when you finished it.
 Otherwise, it will be highlighted as undone.
+2. Pet deadline status will be automatically saved in the form of `status` field in the `petpal.json` file. `Unmarked` means have not finished yet and `Marked` means already finished.

 </div>